Mazur's main conjecture at Eisenstein primes: Introduction

 (see [\emph{op.\,cit.}, Conj.~3]).
 By the Weierstrass preparation theorem, conjecture (\ref{MC}) can be viewed as the equality between two integral $p$-adic polynomials attached to $E$, one by means of the arithmetic of $E$ (i.e., its Mordell--Weil and Tate--Shafarevich groups) over $\Q_\infty$ and the other by means of the modular symbols associated with $E$ (available thanks to its modularity \cite{wiles,TW,BCDT}), encoding the special values of the Hasse--Weil $L$-function of $E$ twisted by finite order characters of ${\rm Gal}(\Q_\infty/\Q)$.

-One of our main results in this paper is the proof (under a mild hypothesis) of Mazur's main conjecture (\ref{MC}) in the case where $p$ is an \emph{Eisenstein prime} for $E$, meaning that $E$ admits a rational $p$-isogeny.
-Equivalently, we consider the case where $E[p]$ is \emph{reducible} as a ${\rm Gal}(\overline{\Q}/\Q)$-module.
-(In the non-Eisenstein case, conjecture (\ref{MC}) was proved under mild hypotheses in \cite{kato-euler-systems,skinner-urban,wan-hilbert}.)
+The main result in this paper is the proof (under a mild hypothesis) of Mazur's main conjecture (\ref{MC}) when $p$ is an \emph{Eisenstein prime} for $E$, meaning that $E$ admits a rational $p$-isogeny.
+(In the non-Eisenstein case, the conjecture is largely known \cite{kato-euler-systems,skinner-urban,wan-hilbert}.)
+In other words, we consider the case where $E[p]$ is \emph{reducible} as a module over the absolute Galois group $G_\Q={\rm Gal}(\overline{\Q}/\Q)$, so that